 When it comes to the ingredient lists, I definitely lean towards The Farmer’s Dog.
 Not only does its meals have a higher protein content (8-11.5% minimum crude protein), but the list of ingredients is shorter, cleaner, and easier to understand.

 In comparison, Nom Nom’s minimum protein content is slightly lower at 7-10%, and its Turkey recipe has, in addition to added vitamins and minerals, ground turkey, brown rice, eggs, carrots, spinach, fish oil, but also citric acid, natural flavor, and vinegar.
+I’m not quite sure what the ‘natural flavor’ is, so The Farmer’s Dog has the edge here for me.

 In order to customize your dog’s plan, you’ll need to fill out a short quiz about your pet.
 This doesn’t change or personalize the recipes themselves, but rather the quantity measured in calories to fit their exact needs.
+Certain recipes are better for some dogs than others, and you’ll get recommendations based on the quiz.

 The Farmer’s Dog takes things a little further.
 It also includes questions about your dog’s current food, activity level, spay/neuter status, eating style (pickiness), treats, and there’s an extensive list of health issues to choose from.
+For a quick guide to signing up, check out our The Farmer’s Dog review for all the details.

 Neither of the companies offer prescription diets, but The Farmer’s Dog asks if your dog needs one.
 If the answer is yes, it encourages you to check in with your vet to see if its recipes can support your dog’s special needs.
 The recipes from both companies often do, as they’re specially formulated for even the most sensitive pups.

-In addition to its four meals, The Farmer’s Dog offers a customized, subscription-based DIY Nutrient Mix, should you want to cook the food yourself at home.
+In addition to its 4 meals, The Farmer’s Dog offers a customized, subscription-based DIY Nutrient Mix, should you want to cook the food yourself at home.
 I was impressed with this option because it makes this feel like a company that really cares about your pet’s wellbeing.

-Both companies are very flexible in this regard, and you can also tweak the frequency you want to receive the meals – from once a week to every number of weeks – to suit you and your dog.
+Both companies deliver to all 48 contiguous US states.
+Your actual delivery day may vary depending on your location, but both companies keep you updated.
+You can also tweak the frequency you want to receive the meals – from once a week to every number of weeks – to suit you and your dog.

 The meals from both companies arrive frozen, in a well-insulated box, with each meal separately packed and clearly labeled.
 You’ll also receive storage instructions, but the rule of thumb is to freeze everything, then thaw before you feed.

 Since all the meals are free from artificial preservatives, they don’t have a long shelf life, like conventional kibble.
+The meals are perfectly portioned to suit your dog.
+You don’t have to prepare anything, just thaw and serve.
+You can put a bit of warm water in the bowl, too, if your dog prefers their food warm.

-Winner: The Farmer’s Dog
+Pricing: The Farmer’s Dog Is More Affordable

-Firstly, for a 6lb Maltese, you’d pay around $3.10 per day with Nom Nom, but only around $2.78 with The Farmer’s Dog.
-For a medium-sized 30lb Border Collie, Nom Nom’s plans cost around $5.85 per day, while TFD’s are around $4.66.
+Firstly, for a 6 lb Maltese, you’d pay around $3.10 per day with Nom Nom, but only around $2.78 with The Farmer’s Dog.
+For a medium-sized 30 lb Border Collie, Nom Nom’s plans cost around $5.85 per day, while TFD’s are around $4.66.
+Lastly, for a large dog such as a 70 lb English Mastiff, you could pay around $21.30 per day with Nom Nom, and $19.15 with TFD.

 Of course, these prices may vary based on your dog’s activity levels, neuter status, and more.
-Nom Nom also has multi-pet discounts, so this may drive the price down if you have more than one furry friend – dog or cat.
+Nom Nom also has multi-pet discounts, so this may drive the price down if you have multiple dogs.
+While these are not huge differences, you may prefer The Farmer’s Dog if you’re on a tighter budget.

-Should you want to cook your pet’s meals at home, the DIY Nutritional Mix from The Farmer’s Dog costs around $6 per week for an average 30lb dog.
+Should you want to cook your pet’s meals at home, the DIY Nutritional Mix from The Farmer’s Dog costs around $6 per week for an average 30 lb dog.

+If your dog doesn’t enjoy the food, Nom Nom has a 30-day money-back guarantee, so you can get your money back on your trial box.
 The Farmer’s Dog also lets you opt for a refund, on the condition you donate the remaining food to a shelter so it doesn’t go to waste.
 That’s so sweet!

 Features Comparison: Nom Nom vs. The Farmer’s Dog